Harsha125-art/GDG-Challenge/README.md

 🕵️ Step 3: Inspecting Page & Puzzle Clue

-**spoiler - By inspecting the page elements, the user finds a hidden comment containing a puzzle.
+**spoiler - By inspecting the page elements, the user finds a hidden comment containing a puzzle. answer-ELA address-/ELA

 The puzzle reveals a page address (API endpoint).